Who is Banksy? Everything we know about his identity

 Banksy generates income through various means, despite his anonymous persona and unconventional approach.

-Part of his persona even rejects the concept of "commercial success" and has in the past encouraged people not to buy his work.
+Part of his persona even rejects the concept of "commercial success" and he has in the past encouraged people not to buy his work.

 Banksy's has become famous for his distinctive street art.
 (Getty)